anishmanchanda/DockWidgets/README.md

 - **Email**: anishmanchanda2006@gmail.com
 - **Issues**: [GitHub Issues](https://github.com/anishmanchanda/dockwidgets/issues)

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Thanks to the macOS development community for inspiration
-- Special thanks to beta testers who helped improve DockWidgets

 ---

 **© 2025 DockWidgets** | Made with ❤️ for macOS users who love productivity and beautiful interfaces